ehrpg/qstar/docs/index.md

     </div>

 !!! tip "Roleplaying bonuses"
-    You, as a DM, can allow players to completely ignored a skill check / DC if they are roleplaying very well and/or playing to their characters strengths and weaknesses.
+    You, as a DM, can allow players to completely ignore a skill check / DC if they are roleplaying very well and/or playing to their characters strengths and weaknesses.